Animal Facts

 How we Help Save Them

-- We provide support for a giraffe protection program in Kenya that creates a healthy and safe habitat for giraffes and other wildlife.
+• The Zoo provides support for a giraffe protection program in Kenya that creates a healthy and safe habitat for giraffes and other wildlife.
 Hirola are one of the rarest antelope in the world and they live in the same area as giraffes.
 This work is saving giraffe, hirola, lions, African wild dog, and many other species.

-- We provide salaries and training for Kenyan rangers conducting daily patrols.
+• The Zoo provides salaries and training for Kenyan rangers conducting daily patrols.

 How You Can Help

 Visit the Zoo!
-Every time you visit the Houston Zoo, you help us with this work to save giraffes in the wild.
+Every time you visit Houston Zoo, you help us with this work to save giraffes in the wild.

 Donate to help giraffes and hirola in the wild.